fermingc/Transgenic-Litters/README.md

 *DETAILED USAGE*

 1. Information regarding colonies will first have to be entered in database.
+The schema used for the database is comprised of three tables: colony, breedings, litters.
+An image describing the columns in each of those three tables is attached to this repository.
 2. Enter colony ID number and hit "Submit"

 *DEMO DATA*